nbcsteveb/ninja-forms-uploads/readme.txt

 For help and video tutorials, please visit our website: [NinjaForms.com](http://ninjaforms.com)

 == Changelog ==

+= 3.0.9 (06 July 2017) =

+*Bugs:*

+* File Uploads should now work properly with Multi-Part Forms.
+* Fixed a bug with non-English characters and file name encoding.

 = 3.0.8 ( 26 June 2017) =